VandanaBuduru/Data_606/Proposal_Draft/readme.md

 This application can be used by any agency,  Insurance industry stakeholders, or the general public to predict the status of consumer filings against the insurance companies.

-This is a complete data-driven application that considers the existing data to predict the Status of the COnsumer complaints.
+This is a complete data-driven application that considers the existing data to predict the Status of the Consumer complaints.

 ![image](https://user-images.githubusercontent.com/103658312/172515384-1771d091-78b9-47e4-838c-896d7c9639a5.png)